EBIBioSamples/read_docs/docs/submit/interactively.rst

      - **Term Source REF**
      - **Term Accession Number**

 2. All samples might not have all the information as per the columns specified in the TSV file, please remember not to miss the tab delimiter if you are not specifying any value.
-For Example, if you are not specifying Term Source Ref and Term Accession Number for any/ all characteristics please don’t forget you need to provide the tab delimiter.
+For example, if you are not specifying ``Term Source Ref`` and ``Term Accession Number`` for any/ all characteristics please don’t forget you need to provide the tab delimiter.
 This will help us to parse the file correctly.

 .. list-table::
    :header-rows: 1